terodox/terodox.tech/content/posts/2019-09-29--web-components-part-5/index.md

 There's a conflict in styles from the light DOM to the shadow DOM.
 This is a conflict we would generally solve with specificity in the light DOM, but unfortunately we don't have a facility to tackle this when crossing the shadow DOM/light DOM boundary.

-There's a good explanation from an [issue in the standards thread](https://github.com/w3c/csswg-drafts/issues/2290#issuecomment-382465643).
+There's a good explanation from an [issue thread in the w3c standards repo](https://github.com/w3c/csswg-drafts/issues/2290#issuecomment-382465643).
 It's not a simple problem to solve.
 The result of this is that we cannot override styles that are established in the light DOM from the shadow DOM without using `!important`, the most dreaded part of the CSS spec.

 ## Wrapping things up